BadrrElGhazaoui/Moon-Discoveries/_posts/2026-05-03-Mashrou'-Leila-Tayf.md

 <img style="width:100%; height:auto;" alt="sarah hegazi" src="https://github.com/user-attachments/assets/edbea972-383f-432d-93ef-576b54874e2f" />
 <p><b>Sarah Hegazi</b></p>
 <p>
   In 2017, Sarah attended a mashrou'leila concert in Cairo, she raised the LGBTQ+ flag which is strictly forbidden in all of the Arab World let alone Egypt.
-After the concert she was arrested by Egyptians authorities, and she reported that she was abused while in costody.
+After the concert she was arrested by Egyptians authorities, and she reported that she was abused while in custody.
 Really abused <br>
 <p style="background-color: #F0E7D5; padding: 10px; border-left: 4px solid #333;">
 <b>PS:</b>The Egyptians authorities have a long history of abuse and blackmailing with the queer community,watch the BBC report
 <b><a href="https://www.youtube.com/watch?v=GnSV0UVleRY" target="_blank" rel="noopener noreferrer" style="color: black; text-decoration: none;">here</a></b>